Albany, GA Car Accident Lawyers

 What Is the Statute of Limitations for Your Albany Car Accident?

 The statute of limitations is a law that puts a ticking clock on your ability to seek compensation.
 The law has specific criteria for what includes negligence, and that definition includes many types of harm, loss, and injury.
-In Georgia, you have two years from the date of a car accident to file a lawsuit.
+In Georgia, the statute of limitations for car accidents is two years from the date of the car accident.
 After this time, you can no longer collect damages from liable parties.

 What Are The Most Common Car Accident Injuries?